NSF Award 2044516: CAREER: Data-Driven Wireless Networking Designs for Efficiency and Security

 Broader Impacts

-• The introduction of data-driven approaches for WiFi efficiency and security has been added to the Wireless Mobile Computing and Security class at University of South Florida.
+• The introduction of data-driven approaches for wireless network efficiency and security has integrated into the Wireless Mobile Computing and Security class at University of South Florida.